 Disconnected (Vol #1) is an amazing introduction to Packetloss, giving us four very different tracks that work together as a cohesive EP.
 It shows that this band really has something to say, and can change their indie-punk in a lot of different ways while still keeping things fresh and interesting.
 An excellent debut, for sure!

-You can obviously find it in the following Playlists on release day September 25th: Less Than 1,000 Followers, Fresh Singles, Indie Only, Alterindie State Of Mind, Debut Bands (Off The Radar), Sickest & Dopest, Unknown but Essentials!
+You can obviously find it in the following Playlists: Less Than 1,000 Followers, Fresh Singles, Indie Only, Alterindie State Of Mind, Debut Bands (Off The Radar), Sickest & Dopest, Unknown but Essentials!
 And Only Punk.

 P.S.
 If you enjoy discovering new artists and brand-new music, subscribe to this blog Less Than 1,000 Followers, and follow the Playlist with all the artists we have presented here!